chenaciousD/blabla/content/posts/2017-18-08---Partnering with a leading telco to envision the future of its CX.md

 ### Key Signature Moments Brought to Life through Rich Animations

 In collaboration with the client, we identified a few high potential ideas that were more easily implementable in the short-term.
-We brought these to life through motion graphics and voice overs.
-The below is one of the final animations that showcases a new personalized, telco bundle selection tool that helps customers find the right services.
+We brought these to life through animated shorts.
+The below is one of the final animations that showcases a new personalized, telco bundle selector tool that helps customers find the right services.

 <img src="/media/AT&T-Animation.gif" width="700" />